hiranpeiris/react-native-otp-auto-fill/README.md

         onComplete={handleComplete}
         onAndroidSignature={handleOnAndroidSignature}
         style={styles.box}
-        length={4} // Define the length od OTP.
-This is a must />
+        length={4} // Define the length of OTP code.
+This is a must.
+      />
     </View>
   );